4. External Review

 The following programmes are subject to Ofsted Review:

-Art & Design Foundation Studies: subject to the methodology set out on the Further Education and Skills Inspection Handbook, August 2016.
+Art & Design Foundation Studies and level 7 Apprenticeship provision: subject to the methodology set out on the Further Education and Skills Inspection Handbook, August 2016.

 QAA Quality Code for HE